apache/doris/docs/en/installing/upgrade.md

 2. Modify the FE configuration file fe.conf for testing and set all ports to **different from online**.
 3. Add configuration in fe.conf: cluster_id=123456
 4. Add the configuration in fe.conf: metadatafailure_recovery=true
-5. Copy the metadata directory palo-meta of the online environment Master FE to the test environment
+5. Copy the metadata directory doris-meta of the online environment Master FE to the test environment
-6. Modify the cluster_id in the palo-meta/image/VERSION file copied into the test environment to 123456 (that is, the same as in Step 3)
+6. Modify the cluster_id in the doris-meta/image/VERSION file copied into the test environment to 123456 (that is, the same as in Step 3)
 7. "27979;" "35797;" "3681616;" sh bin /start fe.sh "21551;" FE
 8. Observe whether the start-up is successful through FE log fe.log.
 9. If the startup is successful, run sh bin/stop_fe.sh to stop the FE process of the test environment.